SettleMint

 • Test the workflow on a non-production asset, including recipient rejection and insufficient-balance cases.

-• Confirm how your deployment handles paused assets in the Asset Console and in contract-level emergency procedures.
+• Confirm how your deployment handles paused assets in the Console and in any approved emergency procedures at the contract level.

 • Monitor transaction status after submission and retain the operation record with the case file.